The following is a list of the many common questions I get from hunters interested in Saskatchewn waterfowl hunts every year.

 A. You will need to rent a vehicle at the airport and take highway 16 west to North Battleford, the drive will take about 80 minutes

-A. It is surprisingly simple to bring a firearm into Canada, We will provide you with the required paperwork and instructions on how to fill it out, you will be charged $25/gun at customs and you will be asked to open your gun case so the serial numbers can be matched, then you will be on your way.
+A. You are able to bring a firearm into Canada if you wish, We will provide you with the required paperwork and instructions on how to fill it out, you will be charged $25/gun at customs and you will be asked to open your gun case so the serial numbers can be matched, then you will be on your way.
+The biggest thing is time, please allow extra time to clear both Canadian Customs and US Customs

 A. Yes we rent Franchi (made by Benelli) semi-auto 12gauge shotguns for $50/day/gun, a rental agreement must be signed prior to using the firearm